Have you heard of chayote squash?

 Chayote first came into our lives some years ago when we were walking around the Çalış Sunday market with a Turkish friend.

-A box of pale green, lumpy pear-shaped edibles stared up at us.
+A box of pale green, lumpy vegetable pear-shaped edibles stared up at us.
 Their label announced them as Rodos Kabağı (Rhodes Squash).

 Our friend was really excited to see them.
 And, spotting the curious look on our faces, told us her favourite way to cook them.